EU jurisdiction · Managed CI/CD · Security-scanned actions

 • Dedicated PostgreSQL

-• Custom domain (git.your-agency.com)
+• Custom domain (git.your-company.com)

 • Priority support · compliance audit logs